awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 To follow the steps here, you must open a serial connection with the board to view logging and debugging information\. \(One of the steps requires you to copy a public key from the serial debugging output from the board and paste it to a file\.\) To do this, you need a 3\.3V USB/Serial converter in addition to the XMC4800 IoT Connectivity Kit\.
 The [ JBtek EL\-PN\-47310126](https://www.amazon.com/gp/product/B00QT7LQ88) USB/Serial converter is known to work for this demo\.
 You also need three male\-to\-male [jumper wires](https://www.amazon.com/gp/product/B077N6HFCX/) \(for receive \(RX\), transmit \(TX\), and ground \(GND\)\) to connect the serial cable to the Infineon MyIoT Adapter board\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 For instructions, see [Option \#2: Onboard Private Key Generation](dev-mode-key-provisioning.md#dev-mode-key-provisioning-option2)\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.

 ## Overview<a name="getting_started_infineon_trust_x_overview"></a>